Lyric Language Specification

 Function Description

 open(path) Opens the file at the specified path and returns an iterable over its lines.
-Files are read-only in the current version.
+Files are read-only.
+(Legacy function)

 Function Description